Contesting a Will is often a particularly fraught and emotional process.

 What should I do if I feel I have the right to claim?

-If you feel like you’ve been left out of a Will incorrectly, or if there is someone contesting a Will and you want to defend your position, the first thing to do is to contact a Solicitor.
+If you feel like you’ve been left out of a Will incorrectly, or if there is someone contesting a Will and you want to defend your position, the first thing to do is to contact us as soon as possible.
 Remember it is important to get the correct advice and to act quickly.

 We know that dealing with such problems while grieving is difficult and painful – our lawyers are on hand to minimise the stress for you.